hoplaahei/hoplaahei.github.io/_posts/2013-12-25-safe-backups-with-lvm-snapshots.md

 - use a terminal
 - partition a disk

 Creating an LVM snapshot is useful as it makes a "freeze" of the filesystem so that things are in a consistent state before making a backup.
-LVM requires the creation of a snapshot volume to store them, but it needn't go bigger than a few gig, as the snapshots only store the changed files in the overlying filesystem.
+LVM requires the creation of a snapshot volume to store them, but it needn't go bigger than a few gigs, as the snapshots only store the changed files in the overlying filesystem.

 ## Preparing a drive to store the snapshots

 Setup as taken from `blkid` command:

-SSD 128G (/dev/sda)
+- SSD 128G (/dev/sda)
-Hard Drive 320G (/dev/sdb)
+- Hard Drive 320G (/dev/sdb)

 I'm not keen on the idea of resizing existing volumes on the SSD to make room for a snapshot volume, however small.
 That said, I instead split a second drive into two partitions: